sbbzplt/n_bit_superdense_coding_protocol/README.md

 # n-bit Superdense Coding Protocol

 © 2025 Saba Arife Bozpolat.
-Data in this repository are shared under the CC BY-NC-ND 4.0 license.
+This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-Commercial or derivative use is not permitted.
+Commercial use is not permitted.

 # JSON Data File Outlines